Andeez123/NVDA-share-analysis/README.md

 # NVDA Stock analysis
-ML-Project is a project in which I scraped data from yahoo finance and loaded the data into a local MySQL server on my machine.
+ML-Project is a project in which I scraped data from yahoo finance and loaded the data into a local MySQL database on my machine.
 Connection between my python program and the database is done using SQLalchemy.
 The data is then used to plot a 5-year time series visualization and is also used to conduct volatility analysis of the NVDA share price.

 Current Tech Stack:
 - Python, Selenium, Pandas for data extraction and manipulation